 We are excited to offer three sessions of LYNX Camp programs again for 2019!
 Session One will feature one-week programs and will only be open to commuter students.
 Students who live outside of the Denver area will need to make arrangements to stay with a family or friend in the area or have the family visit Denver and stay in hotel during the camp.

 Sessions Two and Three will feature two-week immersion programs featuring hands-on learning from recognized CU Denver faculty members and renowned guest artists.
-Students attending one of these programs have the option to be residential students who live in our Campus Village Residence Hall, commuter plus students who are with the program from 9am-9pm, or commuter students who stay for only the academic portion of the day from 9am-4:30pm M-F.
+Students attending one of these programs have the option to be residential students who live on campus, commuter plus students who are with the program from 9am-9pm, or commuter students who stay for only the academic portion of the day from 9am-4:30pm M-F.

 In all sessions, the LYNX Camp class size is small to ensure individualized instruction.

 Session One: Photography, Audio Production/Ableton Live, 2D Animation/Illustration & ONE MORE TO COME!

 *Four separate programs (listed below) are offered during Session One.
 These programs are one-week long and don't have a residential component.
 All students must commute to the camp.
 Students from outside of Denver who want to attend a Session One program are encouraged to stay with a relative or friend in the Denver area.

 Photography Program – Students will learn the fundamentals of photography in a fun interactive class.
 From the darkroom to the digital lab, students learn the technical and conceptual skills that are necessary to produce meaningful and provocative photographs.
 Downtown Denver and the beautiful Auraria Campus will serve as inspiration as students utilize CU Denver's exceptional photography facilities and learn from talented photography professors.
 This program will be taught by a CU Denver Photography Program faculty and current CU Denver Students.